Victor Hanzeli: Career

 Hanzeli joined the University of Washington faculty in 1957.
 He was active in University affairs and over the course of his career, served in several different roles in addition to teaching.

 For five years he served as Chair of the Department of Romance Languages and Literature.
 He also served as Director of the Washington Foreign Language Program and coauthored a report to the Ford Foundation on it.
 In addition to these academic roles, he was also President of the University's chapter of the American Association of University Professors and served as faculty representative to the Washington State Legislature.

 Hanzeli was one of only a few academics (the most notable exception being James Axtell) to study role of linguistics in the activities of Catholic and Protestant missionaries among Native American populations.
 His 1969 book, Missionary Linguistics in New France, is considered a pioneering study of missionary linguists in New France.
 It is still considered the best in the field.

 Personal life

 Hanzeli married his wife, Eva, sometime before moving to France in 1947.
-They had five children: Victor Jr., of Marysville; Beatrice, of Seattle; Tina Hodgins, of Olympia; Dennis, of Brier; and Gabriel, of Kent.
+They had five children: Victor Jr., of Marysville, Washington; Beatrice, of Seattle; Tina Hodgins, of Olympia; Dennis, of Brier; and Gabriel, of Kent.

-Hanzeli died on April 23, 1991 after a long illness.
+Hanzeli died on April 23, 1991, after a long illness.